east-end-collab/east-end-archive/README.md

 6. Drag and drop or select the `allrecords.csv` from your file explorer to upload it
 7. Add an optional commit message under where it says **Commit changes**
 8. Click the **Commit changes** button
 9. Wait for the build to finish.
 Should not take longer than 10-15 minutes.
-You can check on the status of the build on [Netlify](https://app.netlify.com/)
+You can check on the status of the build on Github

 ## Notes about modifying columns in JSTOR or the exported csv file